 Why Dumplings?
 Dumplings are interesting as they appear in almost every culture but differ in shape and filling.
 The process of making dumplings requires teamwork, a long period of time and many conversations in between.

 At Heart & Parcel, we view dumplings as a powerful metaphor.

+How does our project work?
 Making dumplings involves many hands, communication and teamwork.
 We use this process as a method to engage with women using English as the medium.